google/highway/g3doc/quick_reference.md

 *   <code>Vec&lt;D&gt; **LoadDup128**(D, const T* p)</code>: returns one 128-bit
     block loaded from `p` and broadcasted into all 128-bit block\[s\].
 This may be faster than broadcasting single values, and is more convenient than preparing constants for the actual vector length.
+Only available if `HWY_TARGET != HWY_SCALAR`.

 *   <code>Vec&lt;D&gt; **MaskedLoad**(M mask, D, const T* p)</code>: returns
     `p[i]` or zero if the `mask` governing element `i` is false.
 May fault even